crandas.script¶

 dummy_name(handle)

 .
-To upload tables with this name, use thedummy_for
+To upload tables with this name, save an object with thedummy_for

 .